100 years ago this week, Fuller Paint Company

-, moves out of the 1-story building they have been occupying on the corner Ashland & Main, to make way for the construction of a new 2-story plus basement warehouse.
-As is Fuller Paint Company practice, the new building is constructed on property it owns.Fuller temporarily moves across the street to 2812 - 2814 Main in April 1923, and in February 1924, moves back into their new building - distributing paint and window glass throughout the Santa Monica Bay area.
+100 years ago this week, Fuller Paint Company1,2 moves out of the 1-story building they have been occupying on the corner Ashland & Main, to make way for the construction of a new 2-story plus basement warehouse on the site.3 As is Fuller Paint Company practice, the new building is constructed on property it owns.4

 In 1954, this branch of the Fuller Paint Company moves to 1271 Wilshire Blvd in Santa Monica.
 The Ashland & Main building stands vacant for several years.
-There is no retail interest as there is little pedestrian traffic, and attempts to change the use to light industrial (women’s clothing manufacture) fail.In 1958, Malibu Chris Craft man, Clay McConnell buys the building from Fuller for boat sales and boat repairs.
-McConnell renovates the building - including widening openings to be able to bring boats into the building on the elevator.
-However, Marina del Rey opens in 1965, and boating businesses gradually move to the marina.
+There is no retail interest as there is little pedestrian traffic, and attempts to change the use to light industrial (women’s clothing manufacture) fail.

-has a second-floor studio in the back of the building.Francis is planning to move out in 1966, and offers his studio to newly arrived San Francisco Bay area artist and UCLA professor Richard Diebenkorn (1922 - 1993).
+Francis is planning to move out in 1966, and offers his studio to newly arrived San Francisco Bay area artist and UCLA professor Richard Diebenkorn (1922 - 1993).
+In 1967, the sailmaker moves out, and Sam Francis decides to return and occupies the large front second floor space.
+In 1967, Diebenkorn moves into Francis' vacated studio at the back begins his Ocean Park series.

-Diebenkorn is 44.
-In 1967, Diebenkorn begins his Ocean Park series.
-In 1976, Diebenkorn moves into his new studio at 2448 Main Street - built on property he owns.
-Sam Francis returns - again occupying the front space of the Ashland & Main building from 1977 to 1978.In 1978, the building is sold to Albert T. Ehringer (as Ocean Park Investments).
-In the late 1970s, Al Ehringer and John P. Wilson are buying up dilapidated buildings along Main Street, fixing them up and luring restaurants and shops to fill the space.
+In 1978, the building is sold to Albert T. Ehringer (as Ocean Park Investments).6 In the 1970s, Al Ehringer, Bob Scura, and John P. Wilson are buying up dilapidated buildings along Main Street, fixing them up and luring restaurants and shops to fill the space.7

-Movie trailer and marketing companies occupy the 2nd floor (207 Ashland).
-The Janov Primal Center, founded by Dr. Arthur Janov, occupies the ground floor (209 Ashland) from 1993 to 2021.Next Week: R.D.
-Studio (1975 to 1988)
+In 1981, South Pasadena based Mericos Real Estate Company acquires the building.
+In 1982, First Federal Savings and Loan Association of Santa Monica moves into the ground floor of the Ashland & Main corner.8 Movie trailer and marketing companies occupy the 2nd floor (207 Ashland).
+The Janov Primal Center, founded by Dr. Arthur Janov, occupies the ground floor (209 Ashland) from 1993 to 2021.

 W.P.
 Fuller & Co. traces its origins to the pioneer firm of Fuller & Heather which begins in 1857 in Sacramento.
 William Parmer Fuller (1827-1890), born in New Hampshire, arrives in California in 1849 to dig for gold.
 When his panning doesn’t pan out, Fuller re-enters his old occupation — paper hanging.
 He partners with Seton Heather (1825 – 1896) and the company advertises itself as being "Importers and Wholesale Dealers in Paints, Oils, French Window Glass, Varnishes, Turpentine, Glue, Gold Leaf, Artists' Materials, etc." They rapidly grow.

-In 1867, the three largest paint companies in the West, (i) Fuller & Heather, (ii) Oliver, and (iii) Cameron-Whittier consider merging in the face of competition from English paint manufacturers.
+In 1867, the three largest paint companies in the West, (i) Fuller & Heather, (ii) Oliver, and (iii) Cameron-Whittier, consider merging in the face of competition from English paint manufacturers.
 William Franklin Whittier (1832-1919) forms a partnership with Fuller.
 Fuller buys Heather's interest in Fuller & Heather, and in 1868, Whittier, Fuller & Co. is formed.
 The company is now the largest dealer in paints, oils, and glass in the West.
 They also continue their mirror-making operations.

 In 1890 when William P. Fuller dies, Whittier offers to buy out Fuller's interest in the business, but Mrs. Fuller refuses.
 The resulting dissension between Whittier, and Mrs. Fuller and her eldest son William P. Fuller II (1861-1936) leads to distraction and a decline in the business.
 Finally, the Fuller family buys out Whittier's interest in 1894, and the company is renamed W. P. Fuller & Co - concentrating on paints and window glass.